-We will seek to raise additional capital and may do so at any time through various financing alternatives, including selling shares of common or preferred stock.
-For instance, we recently received gross proceeds of approximately \$13.1 million from the strategic investment by Panacea Biotec's subsidiary, in which we issued approximately 3.73 million shares of our common stock at a negotiated price of \$3.50 per share and a 12-month warrant to purchase up to approximately 2.75 million additional shares of our common stock at an exercise price of \$5.10 per share.
-Raising capital through the issuance of common stock may depress the market price of our stock and any such financing will dilute the stock ownership of our existing shareholders.
+We will seek to raise additional capital and may do so at any time through various financing alternatives, including the sale of shares of common or preferred stock, or notes or warrants convertible into or exercisable for shares of common or preferred stock.
+Raising capital in this manner may depress the market price of our stock and any such financing will dilute the stock ownership of our existing shareholders.